parkinsons-toolkit/app-content/pages-content/managing-symptoms/speaking.md

 - **Singing:** A hobby that may be a social and fun way to increase your confidence in your voice.
   - Singing exercises for your voice and breathing muscles may help your speaking voice.
   - There are singing classes all over the UK for people with Parkinson’s - some are run by Parkinson’s UK local groups.
 Or perhaps just singing in the shower.
 - **Socialising:** This gives you opportunities to practise your speech and improve confidence.
-See our _Social & Spiritual_ Life page for more tips.
+See our <a href="/learn/living-with-parkinsons/optimising-wellbeing/social-and-spiritual-life" class="internal-link">_Social & Spiritual Life_</a> page for more tips.
 - **Reading aloud:** Whether it is stories, poetry or the news, try reading it out loud rather than in your head to exercise your speech.
 - **Apps:** Some people use an app on their phone or computer to show how many decibels they use when speaking.
 This can help you realise how quiet or loud you are talking.
 Normal conversation is around 60 – 70 decibels.
 If you are interested in this, ask your therapist, who may be able to advise you further.